 The first step of this tutorial is to install and build fastText.
 It only requires a c++ compiler with good support of c++11.

-Let us start by cloning the fastText repository:
+Let us start by downloading the most recent release:

 Move to the fastText directory and build it: